Important features of the Erasmus+ Programme

 The promotion of language learning and linguistic diversity is one of the specific objectives of the Programme.
 The lack of language competences is one of the main barriers to participation in European education, training and youth programmes.
 The opportunities put in place to offer linguistic support are aimed to make mobility more efficient and effective, to improve learning performance and therefore contribute to the specific objective of the Programme.

 The programme will offer language learning support to participants carrying out a mobility activity.
 This support will mainly be offered via the Erasmus+ Online Language Support (OLS) platform, adapted as necessary to individual sectors, as e-learning offers advantages for language learning in terms of access and flexibility.
 The Erasmus+ Online Language Support (OLS) will allow participants to assess, practice and improve their knowledge of languages.
-The platform will provide features such as assisted and blended learning tools to enable teachers and youth workers to provide extra support to their learners and social networking to enable collaborative learning.
-The Erasmus+ Online Language Support (OLS) will also provide free open language learning material.
 In addition to OLS, other forms for linguistic support may be offered to support the language learning needs of particular target groups – such as the use of sign language or braille, which can be financed through the dedicated financial inclusion support category.

 Within the framework of cooperation projects, language teaching and learning will also be encouraged.
 Innovation and good practices aiming to promote language skills can include for example teaching and assessment methods, development of pedagogical material, research, computer assisted language learning and entrepreneurial ventures using foreign languages.

-Erasmus+ includes a strong international dimension (i.e. cooperation with Partner Countries) in mobility, cooperation and policy dialogue activities.
-In order to support European organisations in facing the global challenges brought about by globalisation, climate change and the digital transition, a key element is the intensification of international mobility and cooperation with third countries, strengthening the role of the European Union as a global actor.
-In parallel, the Programme actions contribute to promoting values, principles and interests around common priorities, , notably related to human and institutional development climate change, digital transition, growth and jobs, good governance and peace and security.
-The engagement of the young people in Partner Countries is a key element in the process of building societies that are more resilient and are based on mutual trust and intercultural understanding.
+Erasmus+ includes a strong international dimension (i.e. cooperation with third countries not associated to the Programme) in mobility, cooperation and policy dialogue activities.
+It supports European organisations in facing the global challenges brought about by globalisation, climate change and the digital transition, notably though an intensification of international mobility and cooperation with third countries and strengthens the role of the European Union as a global actor.
+It enhances societal links through mobility, exchanges and capacity building, nurturing social resilience, human development, employability, active participation and ensuring regular channels for people-to-people cooperation by promoting values, principles and interests around common priorities.
+Activities offer a response to the challenges of quality, modernisation and employability through an increased relevance and responsiveness of education for a green and sustainable socio-economic recovery, growth and prosperity in third countries not associated to the Programme, contributing to human and institutional development, digital transition, growth and jobs, good governance and peace and security.
+The engagement of the young people in third countries not associated to the Programme is a key element in the process of building societies that are more resilient and are based on mutual trust and intercultural understanding.

 Recognition and validation of skills and qualifications

-Erasmus+ supports EU transparency and recognition tools for competences, skills and qualifications – in particular Europass, Youthpass, the European Qualifications Framework (EQF), the European Credit Transfer and Accumulation System (ECTS), the European Quality Assurance Reference Framework (EQAVET), the European Quality Assurance Register (EQAR), the European Association for Quality Assurance in Higher Education (ENQA) – as well as EU-wide networks in the field of education and training supporting these tools, in particular the National Academic Recognition Information Centre (NARIC), Euroguidance networks, the National Europass Centres and the EQF National Coordination Points.
-A common purpose of these tools is to ensure that competences, skills and qualifications can be more easily recognised and are better understood, within and across national borders, in all sub-systems of education and training as well as in the labour market, no matter whether these were acquired through formal education and training or through other learning experiences (e.g. work experience; volunteering, online learning).
+Erasmus+ supports EU transparency and recognition tools for competences, skills and qualifications – in particular Europass, (including European Digital Credentials for Learning), Youthpass, the European Qualifications Framework (EQF), the European Skills, Competences, Qualifications and Occupations classification (ESCO), the European Credit Transfer and Accumulation System (ECTS), the European Quality Assurance Reference Framework (EQAVET), the European Quality Assurance Register (EQAR), the European Association for Quality Assurance in Higher Education (ENQA) – as well as EU-wide networks in the field of education and training supporting these tools, in particular the National Academic Recognition Information Centre (NARIC), Euroguidance networks, the National Europass Centres and the EQF National Coordination Points.
+A common purpose of these tools is to ensure that competences, skills and qualifications can be more easily recognised and are better understood, within and across national borders, in all sub-systems of education and training as well as in all sectors of the labour market, no matter whether these were acquired through formal education and training or through other learning experiences (e.g. work experience; volunteering, online learning).

-In order to fulfil these objectives, the tools available should be able to cater for new phenomena such as internationalisation of education and growing use of digital learning, and support the creation of flexible learning pathways in line with learners' needs and objectives.
-The tools may also need to evolve in the future, leading to enhanced coherence and simplification that allow learners and workers to move freely for learning or working.
+In order to fulfil these objectives, the tools available should be able to cater for new phenomena such as internationalisation of education and training and growing use of digital learning and digital credentialing, and support the creation of flexible learning pathways in line with learners' needs and objectives.
+The tools should also enhance comparability and portability of skills, competences and qualifications across borders, allowing learners and workers to move freely for learning or working.

 Communicating projects and their results to maximise impact

 Communicating projects and their results is crucial to ensure impact at different levels.
-Depending on the action, applicants for funding under Erasmus+ are required to plan their communication activities to share information about their project and results during and beyond the project life cycle.
+Depending on the action, applicants for funding under Erasmus+ are required to plan their communication activities aimed to share information about their project and results during and beyond the project life cycle.
 Project applications will be evaluated based on relevant criteria to ensure that these aspects are covered.
-Applicants will also need to evaluate the success of their communication activities, both qualitatively and quantitatively.
 The level and intensity of communication and dissemination activities should be proportional to the objectives, the scope and the targets of the different actions of Erasmus+.
+Beneficiaries of Erasmus+ funding will have to follow the corporate communication guidelines for project beneficiaries prepared by the European Commission, monitor and evaluate the success of their communication activities, both qualitatively and quantitatively.

-The communication objectives: i.e. to raise awareness, promote societal values, develop new partnerships for the future or influence policies and practices;
+The communication objectives: they identify what you would like to achieve with your communication activity i.e. to raise awareness, promote societal values, develop new partnerships for the future or influence policies and practices;

 The audience or target group: these are the people you would like to reach out to and that could make use of results.
 Be as specific as you can.
 It can be the general public, stakeholders, experts and other interested parties, decision-makers, media etc.;